We are the vegetable vigilante, aka Vegilante.

 Vegilante Tempeh is a sustainable high protein option with a low carbon footprint.
 Eat like you care.

-We ferment all organic adzuki, black beans, chickpea and mung bean.
+On top of soybean we also ferment all organic adzuki beans, black beans and chickpeas.
 We have all the benefits of fermentation with new flavours and textures.

 Where is Tempeh from?